lapesd/lapesd-thesis/README.md

 ```{latex}
 \tnewacronym[kv_opts]{ACRONYM}{expansion}
 ```

 This macro generates an acronym that will never be expanded.
 However it will appear in the list of acronyms.

-You are are **highly encouraged to see the example acronym definitions*  at the `acronyms.tex` file.
+You are **highly encouraged to see the example acronym definitions* at the `acronyms.tex` file.

 #### Defining glossary entries